stencila/jupita/README.md

 | Run tests with coverage        | `npm run cover` | `make cover` |
 | Build documentation            | `npm run docs`  | `make docs`  |

+Note that the some of the tests require `python3` and the Python packages `matplotlib` and `Pillow` to be installed.

 ## 🙏 Acknowledgments

 Many thanks to the nteract community for [`kernelspecs`](https://github.com/nteract/kernelspecs) and